 a.
 The minimum required distances shall not apply when fire barriers without openings or penetrations having a minimum fire-resistance rating of 2 hours interrupt the line of sight between the storage and the exposure.
 The configuration of the fire barrier shall be designed to allow natural ventilation to prevent the accumulation of hazardous gas concentrations.

-Restraining containers by locating a container against two points of contact such as the walls of a corner of a room or a wall and a secure furnishing or object such as a desk.
+room or a wall and a secure furnishing or object such as a desk.

 4006.3.5 Container handling.
 Containers shall be handled by use of a cart or hand truck designed for such use.

 Exceptions: